codingthat/cheatermind/README.md

 **The question is, how well can you do, given that you're cursed with such bad luck?**

-Surely better than what you get with the auto-guess feature... :-)
+Compare your minimum with a play-through that uses the "best automatic guess" feature.  :-)

 ## playing online